 No!
 Ozone is a very useful gas high up in the Earth's atmosphere that absorbs harmful ultraviolet radiation from the sun.
 When scientists realized that man-made gases used in fridges and aerosols were making a hole in the ozone layer, the international community set about phasing them out.
-An agreement called the Montreal Protocol was drawn up to phase out Chlorofluorocarbons (CFCs) in 2010 and hydrochlorofluorocarbons (HCFCs) in 2030.
+An agreement called the Montreal Protocol was drawn up to phase out Chlorofluorocarbons (CFCs) in 2010 and Hydrofluorocarbons (HFCs) in 2030.

 Efforts have been so successful that the ozone layer is on track to recover by the middle of the 21st century.
-Unfortunately, the CFCs and their successor substances were eventually replaced by fluorinated gases, known as F-gases.
+Unfortunately, fluorinated gases, known as F-gases, eventually replaced the CFCs and their successor substances.
 These have no effect on the ozone layer but are powerful greenhouse gases.
-Once again, the world is taking action: In October 2016, under the Kigali Amendment, the 195 countries that signed the Montreal Protocol agreed to gradually reduce the imports of these gases - the Hydrofluorocarbons (HFCs) as from 2024 for developing countries like Mauritius.
+Once again, the world took action: in October 2016, under the Kigali Amendment, the 195 countries that signed the Montreal Protocol agreed to gradually reduce the imports of these gases - the Hydrochlorofluorocarbons (HCFCs) as from 2024 for developing countries like Mauritius.